Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 ## HTML

-As you already know, Meteor processes all HTML files for you out of box.
+As you already know, Meteor processes all HTML files for you out of the box.
 Files will be concatenated into one page.

-From other side, regular Angular (Angular 1 or Angular2) apps have a modular structure, i.e., consist of a set of template HTML files and JavaScript component files.
+From the other side, regular Angular (Angular 1 or Angular2) apps have a modular structure, i.e., consist of a set of template HTML files and JavaScript component files.
 Each template file might belong to some component, for example, to a custom directive.